The power of bidirectional charging for EV owners - today and in the future

 Right now, only a few chargers on the market have bidirectional charging capabilities, and for some of those, it’s not readily available to use out of the box, but has instead been put in place for the future potential.
 Providing hardware regulations and standards don’t drastically change, the feature can be unlocked by a software update when the applications of bidirectional charging are more viable for consumers.

-Based on current status of the hardware standards, Peblar AC chargers, for example, have the hardware ready for bidirectional charging meaning the power path enables the power to flow in two directions, and the meter can measure in both directions.
+Based on current status of the hardware standards, the Peblar Business, for example, is hardware ready for bidirectional charging meaning the power path enables the power to flow in two directions, and the meter can measure in both directions.
 Some of our full-feature variants also have a power line communication (PLC) modem to enable power-line communication between the EV and the AC charger to facilitate the required interaction from the car to the infrastructure side.

 How can bidirectional charging be utilised?